Contents

 - 3 How does this learning activity develop this primary skill?

-- 4 Specific classroom use outcome(s) – what we want to achieve regarding skill development e.g. student understanding and/or behaviour
+- 4 What do we want to achieve regarding primary skill development (student understanding and/or behaviour)?

 - 7 Guiding questions

-- 8 Tips & Tricks for dealing with challenges
+- 8 Tips and Tricks for dealing with challenges

 - 9 Difficulty level tailoring